top of page

 Description - (Historical, 36 Turns) An historical setup, but a full and unlimited battle of Resaca.
 Some units start fixed.

 Analysis - This battle is bloody and it comes at you fast.
-Can you hold the entrenchments against a wave of blue soldiers coming straight at you?
-You will find out fast!
 Not a game for those that like room to maneuver or open fields.
 But a good one if you want to jump right into a major battle.
-You have more artillery than the Federals, but they have far more infantry.
 This is a vicious battle.

 Scn 011.jpg